 Interested in learning more about Ideas Roadshow’s IBDP resources to explicitly integrate TOK across the DP curriculum?

-Make sure to register for one of our New TOK Webinars, HERE.
-We’ll show you how Ideas Roadshow’s IBDP Portal offers subject teachers a wide range of unique TOK integration materials across 21 DP subjects to incorporate TOK explicitly and easily into their lesson planning.
+Make sure to watch this informational video on our website – here – which will show you how Ideas Roadshow’s IBDP Portal offers subject teachers a wide range of unique TOK integration materials across 21 DP subjects to incorporate TOK explicitly and easily into their lesson planning.

-In addition, we’ll demonstrate how Ideas Roadshow’s extensive TOK resources have been adjusted to be fully in line with the new TOK Curriculum, enabling teachers to quickly and easily invoke a wide range of concrete teaching strategies for the core theme, the five optional themes and the five newly streamlined AOKs, while providing a wealth of additional student support for both the TOK essay and the new TOK exhibition.
-During the transition period we will continue to offer strong support for the ‘old’ TOK course.
+In addition, you can find details about how Ideas Roadshow’s extensive TOK resources have been adjusted to be fully in line with the new TOK Curriculum, enabling teachers to quickly and easily invoke a wide range of concrete teaching strategies for the core theme, the five optional themes and the five newly streamlined AOKs, while providing a wealth of additional student support for both the TOK essay and the new TOK exhibition.